 2. Citi ThankYou Premier

-Another great card for anyone that loves to dine out is the Citi ThankYou Premier credit card (see full review here).
+Another great card for anyone that loves to dine out is the Citi ThankYou Premier credit card.
 When you use this card, you earn 2x Citi ThankYou points at restaurants and on entertainment.
 You also earn 3x points on any travel expense, which includes gas stations.
 All other purchases earn 1x points.
 (Full Disclosure: Citibank as well as Chase and American Express advertise on Credit.com, but that results in no preferential editorial treatment.)

 To the dismay of many, Citi dropped the signup bonus for the Citi ThankYou Premier credit card earlier in 2016.
 Recently, however, it announced that the offer had returned.
 When you sign up for the card, you can earn 40,000 Citi ThankYou points after spending $3,000 in the first three months You will be able to transfer your ThankYou points to quite a few different airline and hotel transfer partners; however, the list isn’t quite as attractive as with the Chase Ultimate Rewards program.
 You can also book travel through the ThankYou Travel Center and receive a 25% bonus.

 Cardholders will receive several travel and purchase protection benefits, as well as access to Citi Price Rewind.
 With this program, Citi will monitor purchases you make to see if they decline in price with the first 60 days.
 It may then reimburse you the difference.
 There is a $95 annual fee, which can be well worth it depending on how you use the card.
-The card has a variable APR of 14.24% to 23.24%
+The card has a variable APR of 16.24% ongoing.

 3. Chase Freedom